facebook/react/docs/docs/handling-events.md

 The problem with this syntax is that a different callback is created each time the `LoggingButton` renders.
 In most cases, this is fine.
 However, if this callback is passed as a prop to lower components, those components might do an extra re-rendering.
 We generally recommend binding in the constructor or using the property initializer syntax, to avoid this sort of performance problem.

 You can also use the `bind` method to pass arguments to your event handlers.
 Like you saw above, the first argument for the bind method will be the scope you want bound to your function.
-The next last argument received by you event handler will always be the synthetic event.
-You have the ability to pass any number of arguments after `this` to your event handler:
+The last argument received by your event handler will always be the synthetic event.
+You have the ability to pass any number of arguments after `this` and before the event to your event handler:

 ```js{2-5,14}
 class List extends React.Component {